For Hire

 While I am looking for the eventual full-time role, I am open to contract work on a project basis until that perfect full-time role comes up.
 Here is what is essential to me in the organizations that I work with.

 • Transparency and candor.
-I expect transparency in process, strategy, and decisions from management and colleagues wherever I might land.
-I also look for peers, colleagues, and management to practice transparency and candor with me and others they work with.
-Let's leave the elephants out of the room so we can spend less time in awkward silence and more time focusing on what's important.
+I look for transparency in process, strategy, and decisions wherever I might land.
+Let's leave the elephants out of the room so we can focus on what's most important.

 • Embrace learning.
 As a seasoned educator and lifelong learner, being in an environment where we embrace new skills and growth is important to me.
-I want to be intellectually stimulated through new challenges or opportunities.
+I love being intellectually stimulated through new challenges or opportunities.

 • Autonomy and trust.
 I'm at a senior level in my career and have had proven successes in the past.
 I ask for an appropriate amount of autonomy and trust to do what I do best.